syncfusion-content/javascript-docs/js/Angular2.md

 ### Two-way Binding

-Two-way binding for Angular2 is bind the value in both view and component using attiribute `[(ngModel)]` and use the same for Syncfusion widget also, it can reflect the changes both ways.
+Two-way binding of Angular 2 synchronizes the value in both view and component model using attiribute `[(ngModel)]`.
+The same convension is used for Syncfusion widgets which reflect the changes both ways.
 In general, we could have more than one property bound to the same variable.

-Two-way binding for Autocomplete has been demonstrated in the below code,
+Two-way binding for ejAutocomplete has been demonstrated in the below code.

 {% highlight javascript %}